-1. Any question of interpretation or application of this Code shall be referred to the Student Conduct Administrator or his or her designee for final determination.

-3. The Code of Professional and Academic Conduct Review Committee (Review Committee) shall conduct an annual review of the Code and make recommendations to the Academic Council, Provost and President regarding omission, clarifications, constructive changes and other matters relevant to the interpretation and operation of the Code.
-The Review Committee is composed of the Assistant Vice President for SSSA for Student Services and Student Affairs (SSSA), the Student Conduct Administrator (if different than the AVP for SSSA and Student Affairs representatives from each School.
-The Assistant Vice President for SSSA may invite recommendations by the President of the Student Government Association.
-A quorum for the Review Committee is four members.
+- a) Any question of interpretation or application of this Code shall be referred to the Student Conduct Administrator or his or her designee for final determination. - b) The Code of Professional and Academic Conduct Review Committee (Review Committee) shall conduct an annual review of the Code and make recommendations to the Academic Council, Vice President for Academic Affairs and President regarding omission, clarifications, constructive changes and other matters relevant to the interpretation and operation of the Code.
+The Review Committee is composed of the Assistant Vice President for Student Services and Student Engagement (SSSE), the Student Conduct Administrator (if different than the AVP) and Student Affairs representatives from each School.
+The Assistant Vice President for SSSE may invite recommendations by the President of the Student Government Association.
+A guorum for the Review Committee is four members.